How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Green is the New Neutral: Embracing Earthy Camper Interior Design Green Accents

-Lately, I’ve been obsessed with camper interior design green details—especially soft olive and sage tones.
-I painted my lower kitchen cabinets a dusty green and added eucalyptus stems in small vases throughout the RV.
+Soft olive and sage colors are great lately for camper interior design green details.
+Paint the lower kitchen cabinets a dusty green.
+Add eucalyptus stems in small vases throughout the RV.

 Green brings that natural, calming feel of the outdoors inside, and it pairs beautifully with wood tones and rustic accents.
 It’s grounding and totally farmhouse-approved.